fluent/fluent-bit/.github/PULL_REQUEST_TEMPLATE.md

 **Backporting**
 <!--
-PRs targeting the default master branch will go into the next major release.
+PRs targeting the default master branch will go into the next major release usually.
 If this PR should be backported to the current or earlier releases then please submit a PR for that particular branch.
 For example, to merge a change to the 1.8.X series then provide a PR for the 1.8 branch.
 -->